Skip to content

 sloth-runner repl

-You can also pre-load a workflow file to have its Modern DSLs and any helper functions available in the session.
+You can also pre-load a workflow file to have its tasks, workflows, and helper functions available in the session.
 This is incredibly useful for debugging an existing pipeline.

 sloth-runner repl -f /path/to/your/pipeline.sloth